Git-Utkarsh/SchoolManagementSystem/README.md

 ## License
-This School Management System is open-source software released under the [license](https://github.com/Git-Utkarsh/SMSProject/blob/main/LICENSE).
+This School Management System is open-source software released under the [MIT License](https://github.com/Git-Utkarsh/SMSProject/blob/main/LICENSE).
 You are free to use, modify, and distribute this software in accordance with the license terms.